prog4biol/pfb2019/problemsets/Python_06_problemset.md

 ["AAAAAAAAGACGT","CTTTTTTTAAAAAAAAGACGT","CTTTTTTT"]
 ```

 9. Download this [file](http://rebase.neb.com/rebase/link_proto) of enzymes and their cut sites to fill a dictionary of enzymes paired with their recognition patterns.
 Be aware of the header lines, and be aware of how the columns are delimited.
+You'll modify this script in the next question.

 10. Write a script which takes two command line arguments: the name of an enzyme and a fasta file with a sequence to be cut.
-   If the provided enzyme is present in the dictionary, and will act successfully on the provided sequence, print out:
+   If the enzyme is present in the dictionary, and can cut the sequence, print out:
-     - the provided sequence, annotated with cut sites
+     - the sequence, annotated with cut sites
      - the number of fragments
      - the fragments in their natural order (unsorted)
      - the fragments in sorted order (largest to smallest)